On the Integrality Gap of the Subtour LP for the 1,2-TSP: Preliminaries and a first bound on the integrality gap

 The Papadimitriou-Yannakakis algorithm solves the following bipartite matching problem: On one side we have a node for every pure cycle, and on the other side, we have a node for every node in the instance.
 There is an edge from pure cycle $C$ to node $i$, if $i\not\in C$ and there is an edge of cost 1 from $i$ to some node in $C$.
-Let $r$ be the number of pure cycles that are unmatched in the maximum cardinality bipartite matching.
-Papadimitriou and Yannakakis show how to ``patch together'' the matched cycles, and finally how to combine the resulting cycles into a tour of cost at most $\frac {7}9 OPT(2M) + \frac 49 n + \frac 13 r$, where $OPT(2M)$ is the cost of an optimal 2M.
-We claim that
+Let $r$ be the number of pure cycles that are unmatched in a maximum cardinality bipartite matching.
+Papadimitriou and Yannakakis show how to ``patch together'' the matched cycles.
+We refer the reader to their original paper~\cite{PapadimitriouY93} for more details.
+The resulting cycles are then combined into a tour of cost at most